bvirxx/bLUe_PYSIDE/README.md

 ExifTool should be installed.

-On Windows, pywin32 is needed for multi-screen management.
+On Windows, pywin32 is needed for multiscreen management.

 On Ubuntu, gi and colord are needed to manage monitor profiles.